Typicality of thermal states in isolated quantum systems corresponds to ubiquity of global minima in wide artificial neural networks: Distinguishability and double descent

 \section{Distinguishability and double descent}

 To strengthen the correspondence, we examine the counterpart of the double descent phenomenon in thermalization of isolated quantum systems.
-In previous work\cite{blackhole1}, the Page curve\cite{Page1} for the entanglement entropy $S$ in the black hole evaporation was shown to correspond directly to the double descent phenomenon in overfitting.
+In previous work\cite{blackhole1}, the Page curve (\ref{page1-1})\cite{Page1} for the entanglement entropy $S$ in the black hole evaporation was shown to correspond directly to the double descent phenomenon in overfitting.
 Here, we show that this correspondence is not limited to the specific, nontrivial astrophysical phenomenon of black hole evaporation, but holds more generally through the interchange of fixed quantities and variables as shown in the following observation.

-First, we point out that the roles of fixed quantities and variables are interchanged in the Page curve and double descent phenomenon.
-In fact, the total dimension $d_A d_B$ is fixed, while the number of linearly independent observables on subsystem A varies as $d_A$ changes.
+First, we point out that the roles of fixed quantities and variables are interchanged in the Page curve(\ref{page1-1}) and double descent phenomenon.
+Since we consider an isolated quantum system, the total dimension $d_A d_B$ is fixed, while the number of linearly independent observables on subsystem A varies as $d_A$ changes.
 The total dimension of the energy shell $d_A d_B$ corresponds to the number of parameters in ANN.
 Also, the dimension of the subsystem $d_A$ determines the number of linearly independent observables on subsystem A, which is $d_A^2$.
-In the case of double descent, the number of observables $N$ is kept constant while the number of model parameters is systematically varied.
+In the case of double descent, the number of inputs $N$ is kept constant while the number of model parameters is systematically varied.
 Note that the entanglement entropy $S$ attains its maximum at $d_A=d_B$, which corresponds to the fitting threshold in ANN.
 With this point in mind, we now turn to an examination of the Page curve and double descent.